How to apply for funding through a call for preliminary proposals

 - submit a new registration request through the portal

-- keep in mind: it may take ten or more business days to verify the information you provided
+- keep in mind: it may take ten or more business days to verify the information you have provided

 - once registered, complete your organization profile and follow the steps above

-- if you still have questions, submit them to the contact point for questions listed on the call page before the deadline for submitting questions.
+- If you still have questions, submit them to the contact point listed on the call page before the deadline for submitting questions.
 We will not respond to questions received after the deadline.

 Step 5: Complete all required documents